UGentBiomath/COVID19-Model/data/README.md

 #### Sciensano

 + `clusters.csv` contains the number of clusters traced back to 1) families, 2) WZCs, 3) schools, 4) workplaces and 5) others over the period 2020-12-28 until 2021-02-21.
 Data extracted from the weekly Sciensano reports, available at https://covid-19.sciensano.be/nl/covid-19-epidemiologische-situatie.
 Last visited 2021-03-31.
 + `sciensano_detailed_mortality.csv` contains the number of deaths (incidence and cumulative number) per age group, in total, in hospitals and in nursing homes.
 Since our model does not predict nursing home deaths, model output must be compared to deaths in hospitals.
 Data conversion was done using the script` ~/notebooks/preprocessing/sciensano-mortality-data-analysis.py`.
 You must place the super secret detailed hospitalization dataset `COVID19BE_MORT_RAW.csv` in the same folder as this script in order to run it.
-Permission of Sciensano is needed to obtain the raw dataset.
+Permission from Sciensano is needed to obtain the raw dataset.
 + `COVID19BE_VACC_MUNI_format_{agg}.csv` contains the formatted number of (first) vaccine doses per week, per geographical aggregation and per age group in a pandas dataframe with three-level multiindex.

 #### Demographic data

-+ `age_structure_per_arrondissement.csv` : population of each age per arrondissement
++ `age_structure_per_arrondissement.csv` : population of each age per arrondissement.
+Most likely retrieved from Statbel: https://bestat.statbel.fgov.be/bestat/crosstable.xhtml?datasource=65ee413b-3859-4c6f-a847-09b631766fa7.

-+ `age_structure_per_municipality.csv` : population of each age per municipality
++ `age_structure_per_municipality.csv` : population of each age per municipality.
+Most likely retrieved from Statbel: https://bestat.statbel.fgov.be/bestat/crosstable.xhtml?datasource=65ee413b-3859-4c6f-a847-09b631766fa7.

-+ `age_structure_per_province.csv` : population of each age per province
++ `age_structure_per_province.csv` : population of each age per province.
+Most likely retrieved from Statbel: https://bestat.statbel.fgov.be/bestat/crosstable.xhtml?datasource=65ee413b-3859-4c6f-a847-09b631766fa7.

-+ `age_structure_per_test.csv` : population for the test case: only arrondissements Antwerp, Brussels, Gent

-+ `area_arrond.csv` contains the area of Belgian arrondissements per NIS code in square meters
++ `area_arrond.csv` contains the area of Belgian arrondissements per NIS code in square meters.

-+ `area_municip.csv` contains the area of Belgian municipalities per NIS code in square meters
++ `area_municip.csv` contains the area of Belgian municipalities per NIS code in square meters.

-+ `area_province.csv` contains the area of Belgian provinces per NIS code in square meters
++ `area_province.csv` contains the area of Belgian provinces per NIS code in square meters.

-+ `area_test.csv` contains the area of arrondissements Antwerp, Brussels, Gent
++ `area_test.csv` contains the area of arrondissements Antwerp, Brussels, Gent.

-+ `initN_arrond.csv` contains a CSV with the following columns: arrondissement NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
-Created in `notebooks/JV-extract-age-structures.ipynb`.

-+ `initN_province.csv` contains a CSV with the following columns: province NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
-Created in `notebooks/JV-extract-age-structures.ipynb`.

-+ `initN_municip.csv` contains a CSV with the following columns: municipality NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
-Created in `notebooks/JV-extract-age-structures.ipynb`.

-+ `initN_test.csv` contains a CSV with the following columns: NIS-code of arrondissement Antwerpen, Brussel, Gent, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
-Created in `notebooks/JV-extract-age-structures.ipynb`.

 #### Economic data